Nitrification: Environmental concerns

-Nitrification inhibitors are also of interest from an environmental standpoint because of the production of nitrates and nitrous oxide from the process of nitrification.
+Nitrification inhibitors are also of interest from an environmental standpoint because of the production of nitrates and nitrous oxide from the nitrification process.
 Nitrous oxide (N2O), although its atmospheric concentration is much lower than that of CO2, has a global warming potential of about 300 times greater than carbon dioxide and contributes 6% of planetary warming due to greenhouse gases.
 This compound is also notable for catalyzing the breakup of ozone in the stratosphere.
 Nitrates, a toxic compound for wildlife and livestock and a product of nitrification, are also of concern.

 Soil, consisting of polyanionic clays and silicates, generally has a net anionic charge.
-Consequently, ammonium (NH4+) binds tightly to the soil but nitrate ions (NO3−) do not.
+Consequently, ammonium (NH4+) binds tightly to the soil, but nitrate ions (NO3−) do not.
 Because nitrate is more mobile, it leaches into groundwater supplies through agricultural runoff.
-Nitrates in groundwater can affect surface water concentrations, either through direct groundwater-surface water interactions (e.g., gaining stream reaches, springs), or from when it is extracted for surface use.
-As an example, much of the drinking water in the United States comes from groundwater, but most wastewater treatment plants discharge to surface water.
+Nitrates in groundwater can affect surface water concentrations through direct groundwater-surface water interactions (e.g., gaining stream reaches, springs) or from when it is extracted for surface use.
+For example, much of the drinking water in the United States comes from groundwater, but most wastewater treatment plants discharge to surface water.

-Wildlife such as amphibians, freshwater fish, and insects are sensitive to nitrate levels, and have been known to cause death and developmental anomalies in affected species.
+Among wildlife, amphibians (tadpoles) and freshwater fish eggs are most sensitive to elevated nitrate levels and experience growth and developmental damage at levels commonly found in U.S. freshwater bodies (<20 mg/l).
+In contrast, freshwater invertebrates are more tolerant (~90+mg/l), and adult freshwater fish can tolerate very high levels (800 mg+/l).
 Nitrate levels also contribute to eutrophication, a process in which large algal blooms reduce oxygen levels in bodies of water and lead to death in oxygen-consuming creatures due to anoxia.
-Nitrification is also thought to contribute to the formation of photochemical smog, ground level ozone, acid rain, changes in species diversity, and other undesirable processes.
+Nitrification is also thought to contribute to the formation of photochemical smog, ground-level ozone, acid rain, changes in species diversity, and other undesirable processes.
 In addition, nitrification inhibitors have also been shown to suppress the oxidation of methane (CH4), a potent greenhouse gas, to CO2.
-Both nitrapyrin and acetylene are shown to be especially strong suppressors of both processes, although the modes of action distinguishing them are unclear.
+Both nitrapyrin and acetylene are shown to be potent suppressors of both processes, although the modes of action distinguishing them are unclear.